powsybl/powsybl.github.io/docs/configuration/modules/security.md

 # Optional properties

 ## skip-token-validity-check
-The `skip-token-validity-check` property defines if the check of the token validity is skipped.
+The `skip-token-validity-check` property defines whether the check of the token validity is skipped or not.
 The default value of this property is `true`.

 ## token-validity